Pennswood/CMPSC442-final-project/README.md

 This is a diagram of our system design implementation.
 ### Methods Used:
 - We used both OptaPy and RBES to generate the schedule.
+- OptaPy
   - OptaPy uses constraints to solve optimization problems, like scheduling.
-  - RBES creates recommendations based on a set of rules, which can be updated.
+  - OptaPy has a method called "room assignments," which assigns teachers' classes timeslots to rooms in schools.
+    - We updated this method to instead generate a user's schedule based on constraints.
-- We created a set of constraints for OptaPy, including hard constraints and soft constraints.
+  - We created a set of constraints for OptaPy (which can be seen in `constraints.py`):
     - Hard constraints (must be inforced):
       - Two students cannot use the same room at the same time
       - Rooms must be used for the appropriate tasks
       - A teacher cannot teach two classes at the same time
     - Soft constraints (do not necessarily have to be enforced):
       - Students of the class can study together
       - Teachers can choose to be in the same room for multiple classes
       - Students may prefer not to study back-to-back in their schedule
+- RBES (Rule-Based Expert System)
+  - RBES creates recommendations based on a set of rules, which can be updated.
+  - RBES was tested using merged data to apply rules and generate recommendations.
+  - We created a set of rules (which can be seen in additional_todo.py):
+    - If calories are less than 1000, add a meal
+    - If total steps are less than 5,000 or total distance is less than 5 miles, add exercise
+    - If minutes asleep are less than 240, or total steps are greater than 25,000, or total distance is greater than 15 miles, add sleep
+- How OptaPy and RBES were brought together:
+  -

 ### Data Used:
 - We used Fitbit data (from Kaggle) to source data for many different things, like:
   - Steps walked, active minutes, calories, minutes asleep, and more.
 - We also used data from some group members, of their class schedules for a week.
+  - The class schedule data is in the file `schedule.csv`.
+- The Fitbit data was merged with the class schedule data.
+  - The merged data can be seen in the file `Merged.csv`.

 ---
 # Instructions For Using Program
 - For OptaPy:
   - [Install Python 3.9 or later.](https://www.python.org/downloads/)
   - [Install JDK 11 or later](https://adoptium.net/) with the environment variable `JAVA_HOME` configured to the JDK installation directory.
-- Add/edit any constraints for OptaPy in constraints.py.
+- Add/edit any constraints for OptaPy in `constraints.py`.
-- Add/edit any rules for RBES in additional_todo.py
+- Add/edit any rules for RBES in `additional_todo.py`.
+- Add/edit any data in `schedule.csv` and `Merged.csv`.

+### Running the Application: